Schmidtea mediterranea

-Schmidtea mediterranea is a freshwater triclad that lives in southern Europe and Tunisia.
+Schmidtea mediterranea is a freshwater triclad (planarian) that lives in southern Europe and Tunisia.
 It is a model for regeneration, stem cells and development of tissues such as the brain and germline.
+It is known to be "highly regenerative" with the whole body being regeneratable.

 Distribution

 Schmidtea mediterranea is found in some coastal areas and islands in the western Mediterranean (Catalonia, Menorca, Mallorca, Corsica, Sardinia, Sicily and Tunisia).

 Ecology

 High water temperatures of 25–27 °C have deleterious effects on populations of S. mediterranea, while this species tolerates variations in the acidity of the water (pH 6.9–8.9) without a noticeable influence on their survival.

 S. mediterranea can be found with associated fauna such as gastropods, bivalves, insects, leeches, and nematodes.

 Reproduction

 The sexual specimens of Schmidtea mediterranea produce cocoons between November and April.
 In May, when water temperature rises above 20 °C, they lose their reproductive apparatus.
 Despite this, they don't reproduce asexually (by fissiparity) during the summer months.